Plan Manual Tests using Team Web Access

 For test suites, open the test suite from the context menu to view and change fields for the work item.

-A: Yes.
-If you have installed Team Foundation Server 2013 Update 2 or later, you can export test plans, test suites and test cases using Team Web Access.
+A: Yes, you can export test plans, test suites and test cases using Team Web Access.
 You can select the detail that you want in the report.
 You can then email or print this report for review.

 Change the test case fields in the report by adding or removing columns from the list view of the test suite.